p1ratrulezzz/mtproxy-server-linux/README.md

   ./mtproxyd marcopolo 6666
 ```
 6666 - is the port to listen on
 marcopolo - is the seed to generate hashes.
 Its quite safe to leave it this way.
+It might ask you to login using your existing telegram account.
+This is ok, just enter your phone number and then an autorization code that you will get via Telegram.
+This is just a one time setup.

 You will see that daemon is running and it will write on first lines: